Ike & Tina Turner:

 Tina states that her converted religion and meditative chanting of the Lotus Flower Sutra of “Nam(u) Myōhō Renge Kyō” instilled within her the inner peace to cope and the drive to finally leave Ike and his controlling abuse, once and for all.

 Ike Turner created the concept of “Tina Turner” with an overall strategy that if the girl who bore the fictitious name of his making ever decided to leave or quit his band, it would then be assigned to the next singer chosen to replace her.
-Little did the unevolved Scorpio realize there’s only one Tina Turner who can never be replaced and she happens to be a child of Jupiter filled with inner peace and loved the world over to the very present day.
+Little did the unevolved Scorpio realize there’s only one Tina Turner who can never be replaced and she happens to be a child of Jupiter filled with inner peace and loved the world over to the present day and beyond.